-- Toddlers at this age usually: - > Say 1-2 recognizable words.
-Babble and imitate others. - > Start to stand alone, walk, and climb. - Wave bye-bye and play games like "peek-a-boo" or "hide-and-seek." - Feel shy around strangers and may cling to you when you leave. - > Get into everything.
-Exploring is the way children learn about their world.
+- Toddlers at this age usually: - > Say 3-10 recognizable words and understand simple commands.
+Talk to your toddler often.
+Repeat sounds and identify objects. - > Walk well, stoop and climb - Throw a ball, make towers with blocks, and scribble with crayons. - Are shy around strangers and may cling to you when you leave. - > Are NOT usually ready for toilet training. - > Get into everything.
+Exploring is how children to learn about their world.
 Create a safe space for movement and exploration.
 Move objects that are unsafe or you don't want touched. - > Test boundaries.
+It is best to set limits, be consistent, and use distractions.
+Praise your child often!

-Set consistent limits so children can learn what is okay and what is not. - It is not recommended to allow children less than 2 years of age to watch television or have 'screen time.'
-Limited use of interactive video chat (such as FaceTime) is ok.
+- It is not recommended to allow children less than 2 years of age to watch television or have 'screen time.'
+Limited use of interactive video chat (such as FaceTime) is ok. - Consider enrolling in Parent Powered Texts to receive tips for learning and development at thinksmall.org/texts